Article

 6 min read

-What Actually Happens in Grief & Bereavement Counselling
+What Actually Happens In Grief And Bereavement Counselling?

 Grief support

 Losing a loved one is an inevitable part of life.
-The grief and overwhelm which follow can be equally unavoidable, and horribly overwhelming.
+The grief and mourning which follow can be unavoidable, and horribly overwhelming.

 Grief is a natural and complex response to the death of someone significant in our lives.
 Whilst there are common themes, the range of emotions, physical symptoms and thoughts experienced vary greatly from person to person.